Ralph H. Scott: Political career

 Scott was elected president pro tempore of the Senate at the opening of the 1963 legislative session on February 6.
 During the 1963 session the North Carolina General Assembly began sitting in the new North Carolina State Legislative Building.
 Scott, due to his seniority, was assigned an office with a view of the building grounds.
 When another legislator complain of his own small, windowless office, Scott traded places with him, and kept the smaller office through the rest of his Senate tenure.
 He became a leading critic of the Speaker Ban Law.

 During the Democratic primaries of the 1964 North Carolina gubernatorial election, Scott supported progressive L. Richardson Preyer and frequently criticized conservative candidate Dan K. Moore.
 His criticism was so intense that his nephew Bob, who was running for the office of Lieutenant Governor and attempting remain neutral in the gubernatorial contest, had to issue a public statement distancing himself from Ralph.

 In 1968 Bob Scott was elected Governor of North Carolina.
 Ralph used his position in the legislature to assist his nephew's agenda, and in returned asked for the governor to help grant favors to his constituents.
 Ralph's demands were so frequent that Bob once complained that "there is not a soul in jail from Alamance County" due to his interventions.
 During the 1969 legislative session, many legislators complained of the student unrest and introduced bills to increase penalties for student civil disobedience.
 Ralph Scott proposed the only bill that was supportive of the students, a measure which would establish their representation on the boards of trustees of state-supported schools.
 The bill failed to pass.

 Scott was targeted by Republicans for his support of the governor's tobacco tax and narrowly won reelection by 13 votes in 1970.
 He shrugged aside the close contest, saying, "I got twelve more votes than I needed."
 In 1975 Scott chaired the Committee on Appropriations.
 In order to secure money for vocational rehabilitation projects for disabled persons, he appointed a subcommittee on the matter which met once and voted to recommend increased funding.
 He repeated this recommendation to the Senate and the appropriations were passed.

 In 1977 Scott suffered a heart attack.
 Upon his return to the Senate floor, he said, "Hell is just as crowded as Central Prison.
 I can't get in."
-The following year he defeated Republican Cary Allred in his bid for reelection.
+The following year he defeated Republican Cary D. Allred in his bid for reelection.
 However, Scott's political support in Alamance County continued to decline, as local farmers and mill workers increasingly supported the Republican Party.
 In 1979 he voted for ratification of the Equal Rights Amendment.
 Allred challenged Scott again in 1980, accusing him of impropriety for lobbying for the paving of an access road to a Holiday Inn hotel while he held stock in the company.
 Scott also fainted while attending a local school board meeting, prompting a bystander to call for medical assistance.
 Allred won the November election with 52% of the vote.